Notice of Intended Prosecution Explained

 Ignoring a Notice of Intended Prosecution

-Ignoring a Notice of Intended Prosecution is potentially going to result in a separate from the original offence it is intended for.
+Ignoring a Notice of Intended Prosecution is potentially going to result in the issue escalating, resulting in greater fines.
 If there are inaccuracies within the NIP or you received the NIP late, it’s important that you reply.

 It is law that upon receiving a NIP, the driver at the time of the offence must be identified to the authorities.
 Ignoring a Notice of Intended Prosecution is therefore failing to identify which can incur a £1,000 fine and 6 penalty points on a driving licence.